annetutil/annet/docs/usage/tutorial.rst

       router2.export_policy = "ROUTERS_EXPORT"
       router2.send_community = True

-You can notice that redistribute has link to policy ``IMPORT_CONNECTED``.
-It can be defined by new generator as plain config, but annet has special tool to work with policies.
-For now supported only Huawei VRP, Arista EOS and FRR (2025q1).
-But we expect that it will be updated soon.
+You'll notice that the redistribution has a link to the policy ``IMPORT_CONNECTED``.
+This can be defined by a new generator as plain config, but Annet has a special tool for working with policies.
+Currently, only Huawei VRP, Arista EOS, and FRR (2025q1) are supported, but we expect this to be updated soon.

-First of all create a new module by touch empty file ``generators/rpl_views/__init__.py``.
-There is module will contain policies and their elements.
+First, create a new module by creating an empty file ``generators/rpl_views/__init__.py``.
+This module will contain policies and their elements.

-Create Python file with the policies - ``generators/rpl_views/routemap.py``:
+Create a Python file with the policies—``generators/rpl_views/routemap.py``:

 .. code:: python